PGCE Secondary School Direct (Mathematics) / Overview

 - 1 year

 - Entry requirements

-- Minimum 2:2 honours degree in mathematics or some other subjects with a 50% mathematics component (such as some engineering or physics)
+- Minimum 2:2 honours degree in mathematics or related subjects with a 50% mathematics content.

-- Applicant who do not have a substantial amount (50% minimum) of mathematics in their degree may be eligible for a Subject Knowledge Enhancement course provided they have either an A level in mathematics at grade B or above, or grade C if they can demonstrate sustained academic progression since A-level.
+- Applicants who do not have a substantial amount (50% minimum) of mathematics in their degree may be eligible for a Subject Knowledge Enhancement course provided they have either an A-level in mathematics at grade B or above, or grade C if they can demonstrate sustained academic progression since A-level.

 - Minimum grade C or 4 at GCSE (or equivalent) in English language and mathematics.